To avoid dangerous climate change, global greenhouse gas emissions should peak and then rapidly decline to near zero by the middle of the century.

 Aviation currently produces around 2% of global carbon dioxide (CO2) emissions, roughly two thirds of which is from international flights.
 Without action, international flights could produce over 20% of global CO2 emissions by 2050 as other sectors decarbonise.

-We're currently working with the UN International Civil Aviation Organization to finally agree on measures to cap net CO2 emissions in the sector at 2020 levels.
+We worked with the UN International Civil Aviation Organization to finally agree on measures to cap net CO2 emissions in the sector at 2020 levels.
 We are one of the leading NGOs pushing for a strong and fair global agreement that supports sustainable development, working closely with governments, businesses and NGO colleagues.
-If we succeed in getting a deal, there'll still be much work to do to finalise sustainability criteria for carbon offsets and alternative fuels, to push more countries to join the scheme, and to set a science-based emissions trajectory for aviation in line with the Paris Agreement.
+There's still much work to do to finalise sustainability criteria for carbon offsets and alternative fuels, to push more countries to join the scheme, and to set a science-based emissions trajectory for aviation in line with the Paris Agreement.

 Reducing emissions from burning fossil fuels is just one part of the picture.
 Another vital step is to stop rampant deforestation, especially of the world’s tropical rainforests, which accounts for up to 10% of the world’s carbon dioxide emissions.
 We’re working with local communities to protect forests from the large-scale expansion of cash-crop monocultures such as soy or oil palm.